htang014/ucr-cs100/textbook/awk/README.md

 ```
 awk '/Richelle Quade/ {if ($4 == "A" || $4 == "B" || $4 == "C") {print "pass"} else {print "fail"}}' class.txt
 ```
-Look at the above command.  `/Richelle Quade/` tells awk to only scan lines containing "Richelle Quade".
+Look at the above command.  `/Richelle Quade/` tells awk to only scan lines containing `"Richelle Quade"`.
-Then, within the `{}` braces, we have an if/else statement that either prints "pass" or "fail".
+Then, within the `{}` braces, we have an if/else statement that either prints `"pass"` or `"fail"`.
 And viola!
 Here is our output:
 ```
 fail